 Here is everything there is to know about the best UNESCO villages in Romania.
 Start planning a fantastic trip to explore Transylvania’s 7 villages with fortified churches now!
 Written by Maria from Its All Trip To Me & Chasing the Donkey.

 Romania is a wonderfully diverse country with many historical and natural treasures waiting to be discovered.
-The best way to get to know with Romania and its charms is by visiting some of the UNESCO World Heritage Sites, which are scattered across the country.
-Among them, Transylvania’s seven villages with fortified churches definitely stand out for their fascinating history and architectural value alike.
+The best way to get to know Romania and its charms is by visiting some of the UNESCO World Heritage Sites scattered across the country.
+Among them, Transylvania’s seven villages with fortified churches stand out for their fascinating history and architectural value alike.

 The stunning region of Transylvania is one of the best places to visit in Romania.
-Its gorgeous countryside, picturesque towns, and unique architecture render Transylvania one of the most fascinating destinations in Europe.
+Its gorgeous countryside, picturesque towns, and unique architecture make Transylvania one of Europe’s most fascinating destinations.

 A road trip across Transylvania is by far the optimal way to explore the region.
-Nothing beats driving on some of Europe’s most scenic roads and knowing that you are free to stop whenever and wherever you want.
-Moreover, driving is the easiest way to visit each and every one of Transylvania’s 7 UNESCO villages with fortified churches.
+Nothing beats driving on some of Europe’s most scenic roads and knowing you can stop whenever and wherever you want.
+Moreover, driving is the easiest way to visit every one of Transylvania’s 7 UNESCO villages with fortified churches.